open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-library-management.md

 ## What is a Collection?

-A collection is a group of resources that are grouped by attribute such as topic/subject, grade level, intended use, etc. PLANET currently follows a the Library of Congress categorization system.
+A collection is a group of resources that are grouped by attribute such as topic/subject, grade level, intended use, etc. PLANET currently follows the Library of Congress categorization system.
 Collections exist as the main category.
 Within a collection resources can be further grouped into sub-collections to further define and categorize the collection.
 Collections are alphabetized by topic.

 # Library Navigation